-Pros and Cons of Patrick Kane Signing With the Detroit Red Wings
+Pros and Cons of Patrick Kane Signing with the Detroit Red Wings

-Pros and Cons of Patrick Kane Signing With the Detroit Red WingsSeptember 12, 2023
+Pros and Cons of Patrick Kane Signing with the Detroit Red WingsSeptember 12, 2023

-Pros and Cons of Patrick Kane Signing With the Detroit Red Wings
+Pros and Cons of Patrick Kane Signing with the Detroit Red Wings

-We're less than a month out from puck drop on the 2023-24 NHL season, and Patrick Kane is still a free agent after a relatively uneventful stint on the Rangers' playoff run.
+We're less than a month out from puck drop on the 2023-24 NHL season, and Patrick Kane is still a free agent after a relatively uneventful Rangers playoff run.

 Rumors have been swirling around about the 34-year-old's future all offseason as he tests the free-agency waters for the first time in a decade.
 The buzz includes chatter of a reunion with New York, his hometown Sabres and—wait—the Detroit Red Wings?